 - You MUST use a chase top in a chase installation.
-Chase tops may be field constructed. - Include a turndown and drip edge to prevent water from seeping into the chase. - Include a 2 in.
+Chase tops are available from your Heat & Glo dealer or may be field constructed. - Include a turndown and drip edge to prevent water from seeping into the chase. - Include a 2 in.
 (51 mm) soldered, welded or spun collar around pipe opening to keep water out. - Provide a 1/8 in.
 (3 mm) gap around the flue pipe. - Slope the chase top downward away from the opening.